adhi85/blogapp/README.md

 # Blog API
 Every Endpoints are documented using SwaggerUI.
 You can access the APIs [here](https://blogapp-0mno.onrender.com/docs).
 Please wait atleast 1-1.5 minutes for loading.
+Tech-Stack used:  Python, FastAPI, Pydantic, MongoDB, Docker.

 ## Setup Locally
 ### Using virtualenv
 - Clone the repo `git clone https://github.com/adhi85/blogapp.git`
 - Change directory: `cd blogapp`
 - Create a new `.env` file and refer to `.env.example` file to fill it.
+(Use MongoDB as Database)
 - Use virtualenv to install the requirements
         ``pip install virtualenv``
        ``virtualenv myenv ``